 Facilities & Grounds

 The Benedict Inn Retreat & Conference Center includes conference rooms for groups of 2 - 100 people, flexible break-out space, 43 private bedrooms, on-site dining service, and more.
 Secure and newly remodeled, we are conveniently located to downtown Indianapolis and the Indianapolis International Airport.
 Simple, immaculate, and affordable, the Benedict Inn Retreat & Conference Center is the place to be for peace of mind, body & spirit.
-For information on reserving a room or conference space, please call 317-788-7581, or email email@example.com
+For information and pricing on reserving a room or conference space, please call 317-788-7581, or email firstname.lastname@example.org

 The Labyrinth at the Benedict Inn Retreat & Conference Center is a replica an an ancient one constructed around 1220 AD in the stone floor of Chartres Cathedral in France.
 The Labyrinth is an archetype, a divine footprint, found in all religious traditions in various forms around the world.
 Unlike a maze, the labyrinth has only a single path with no tricks or dead ends.
 One cannot get lost on a labyrinth.
 The path becomes a mirror for where we are in our lives.
 Walking a labyrinth is like a brief pilgrimage.
 Walk it with an open heart and mind.
 Walk the Labyrinth on your own, or join us for one of our open community labyrinth walks.
 Check our program schedule for more information.